wbrefvem/go-bitbucket/docs/WebhooksApi.md

 > PaginatedWebhookSubscriptions UsersUsernameHooksGet(ctx, username)

 Returns a paginated list of webhooks installed on this user account.
+Note that the username path parameter has been deprecated due to [privacy changes](https://developer.atlassian.com/cloud/bitbucket/bitbucket-api-changes-gdpr/#removal-of-usernames-from-user-referencing-apis).
+Use the account's UUID or account_id instead.

 ### Required Parameters